 Genuine cooperation between artificial intelligence & humans

-There are close to 8 billion people on this planet who have an excellent intuitive understanding of human motion.
-How can we utilize this collective knowledge to train the future generation of humanoid robots?
+There are close to eight billion people on this planet who have excellent intuitive understanding of human motion.
+By creating a series of play-and-earn, NFT, and blockchain based video games to crowd-source user knowledge of locomotion, we aim to develop a knowledge-base of kinetic data that will be used to train the next generation of humanoid robots.

 Human centered AI Engine

-We believe that humanoid robots will become an essential part of our day-to-day lives.
-We developed the Mollia AI Engine to make it easy for people to communicate with robots in the future.
+We are heading towards a future in which humanoid robots will become an essential part of our day-to-day lives.
+We developed the Mollia AI Engine to make it easy for people to collaborate with robots.

 Adaptive & Trainable